How to read my propane tank gauge

 If your tank gauge reads 30 percent or less, call Ferrellgas right away to schedule your next delivery.
 It’s that simple!

 We realize that making the long, cold walks to check a propane tank’s percentage isn’t for everyone.
-That’s why we offer the Keep Full option.
-Those interested in even more security should be sure to check out our SmartFill tank monitoring device.
+That’s why we offer The Keep Full option.
+Those interested in even more security should check out our propane tank monitoring service.